EricZinda/Perplexity/backlog.md

 - Build good errors for neg() by building up a tree for nlg_data that allows neg() to scope some terms
 - Not able to update tests for /runparse 0,1 to the actual response that happened
-- (fixed) Example27a: which files are not large in two folders -> crashes
-  - BUG: Failure of not understanding a predication like _in_p_state(e12,e2,x13), _large_a_1(e2,x3) is treated
-    - as a regular failure and neg() makes it true.
-It should fail for real and not be a logical failure
 - which files are not in 2 folders
   - example27: /runparse 0,1: which files are not in 2 folders
       - Could mean "not in any 2 folders"